Real Estate M&A Activity in Europe, Middle East and Africa: a tale of two regions

 The European economy has been grappling with the ongoing energy crisis, high inflation, and the threat of recession.
 These economic factors have the potential to significantly impact investor confidence and dampen deal activity.
 Rising interest rates, implemented by the European Central Bank to combat inflation, increase borrowing costs for developers and investors, making it more expensive to finance projects and potentially reducing profitability.

-Furthermore, Damman notes that “Since late 2022, this has translated into a strong expansion of property investment yields and declining capital values."
+Furthermore, Damman notes that, “Since late 2022, this has translated into a strong expansion of property investment yields and declining capital values."

 Niek van Genugten, Senior Transaction Manager at Fraser Property Industrial notes a different perspective, “I’m surprised to see the negative growth for Europe over the last 12 months, which is not in line with what we see in European Industrial & Logistics (“I&L”) investment volume where transaction volume (in EUR) increased both quarter-to-quarter as year-on-year.

-“The difference could be explained by either lower investment volumes in other property sectors and/or higher average deal size per transaction in the last 12 months compared to previous 12 months.
+“The difference could be explained by either lower investment volumes in other property sectors and/or higher average deal size per transaction in the last 12 months compared to the previous 12 months.
 The latter is supported by more portfolio deals that closed recently.”

 Middle East and Africa: A region of growth and opportunity